a-duncan/catch/README.md

 ## Objective
-There is currently no defined game objective.
+As of v0.0.1, there are no defined game objectives.
 There is only a sandbox environment with many grabbable objects -- balls, rocks (grey cubes), and ice (blue cubes).
 Try some of the following:
 - Throw a ball at a rock pile!
 - Grab a rock pile and carry it around the map!
 Throw it at the ice wall!
 - Grab a big chunk of ice and launch the cubes in all directions!